Artea-Station/Artea-Station-Server/.github/guides/RESTRICTED_PR_TOPICS.md

 	- We're not some up-our-own-ass realism-must-always-be-had server.
 Let folk be fasionable in skirts/pants/whatever.
 - Far right rhetorics or references, including, but not limited to references to the National Socialist Party that Germany once had. **A**
 - IC references to modern-world countries.
 - Planecube, sideplane, and the wallening from TG.
-We are absolutely not porting these cataclysmicly bad for performance/maintenance features.
+We are absolutely not porting these cataclysmically bad for performance/maintenance features.

 ### Restricted Topics
 - New races. **ML**